Working with data warehouse

 - Hit next and finish the import -

-will then import the data into your local MinIO instance
+temporal-worker-data-warehousewill then import the data into your local object storage

-bucket that has a separate folder for each table you sync.
+There's a separate folder under the data-warehouse bucket for each table you sync.

 Setting up a MySQL source